hammadshaikhha/Data-Science-and-Machine-Learning-from-Scratch/Linear Regression/README.md

 ## Purpose
-The "Linear Regression.ipynb" notebook discusses linear regression as a method to model the statistical relationship between and out $Y$ and predictor(s) $X.$ I discuss how the linear regression relates to the conditional expectation function.
+The "Linear Regression.ipynb" notebook discusses linear regression as a method to model the statistical relationship between and out Y and predictor(s) X. I discuss how the linear regression relates to the conditional expectation function.

-My notes on linear regression related to this notebook can be found in "Linear Regression Notes.pdf"
+My notes on linear regression related to this notebook can be found in "Linear Regression Note.pdf"

 ## Data
 Linear regression is used to model the relationship between the number of goals scored and attempted shots on net in FIFA.
 I use the [FIFA 2018 data set](https://www.kaggle.com/mathan/fifa-2018-match-statistics) from kaggle: